Tsvetan Vasilev: Civil and criminal charges

-After spending some time in Austria, Vasilev is currently residing in Belgrade, Serbia where he was granted political asylum.
+After spending some time in Austria, Vasilev moved to Belgrade, Serbia, where he was granted political asylum.
 He voluntarily surrendered to Serbian police officers on 16 September 2014.
 In March 2015, the Appellate Court of Belgrade ruled against an extradition request by the Bulgarian authorities.
 The Appellate Court of Belgrade conclusively refused to extradite Vasilev to Bulgaria in May 2022.

-After inexplicably modifying charges several times, in July 2017 Bulgaria's prosecution indicted Vasilev with embezzlement along with 17 other people.
+After modifying charges several times, in July 2017 Bulgaria's prosecution indicted Vasilev with embezzlement along with 17 other people.
 According to Reuters, the case is "seen as one of the Balkan nation's biggest post-communist fraud investigations".
 The Prosecutor's Office set a record by drafting an indictment which is more than 5000 pages long: Bulgaria's Deputy General Prosecutor Ivan Geshev has compared writing it to landing on the Moon with a diesel engine and transplanting a brain.
 However, it has been observed that two-thirds of the indictment do not seem to be related to the charges.

 Vasilev argues that the charges against him are political.
-He has successfully challenged the withdrawal of the bank's license before the European Court of Human Rights which established violations of the right to property and the right to a fair trial.
+He challenged the withdrawal of the bank's license before the European Court of Human Rights, which established violations of the right to property and the right to a fair trial.
 In August 2017, he also submitted an application under the US Magnitsky Act, which sanctions corrupt government officials implicated in human rights abuses, against Bulgaria's General Prosecutor Sotir Tsatsarov and media mogul and Member of Parliament Delyan Peevski.
 His application has been supported by Bill Richardson.

 "Delyan Peevski is simply one of the main tools that the Bulgarian political mafia uses to blackmail Bulgarian business—the visible part of a rather large iceberg of corruption," Vassilev said in a Forbes interview.
 "The political mafia is persistently trying to downgrade what happened to Corpbank to a personal conflict between Mr. Peevski and me, which is utterly untrue.
 I had a conflict with the political mafia ruling the country, which has been blackmailing and threatening me for many years."

 In 2019, Bulgarian authorities arrested key witnesses in the ongoing trial: critics argue this is an illegitimate attempt to influence their testimonies.
 The government is also going after Vasilev's wife who is a university professor by raising charges.
 Meanwhile, the government amended Bulgaria's criminal codes in a rush several times: in the eyes of Bulgarian jurist Tatyana Doncheva, these amendments were made to help the Prosecutor's Office in the trial against Vasilev by compromising the equality of arms in criminal proceedings and by making it easier to convict people based on fabricated charges.
 The Association of Bulgarian Judges has deemed that many of these amendments are anti-constitutional.